Index01/CarBoadCutout/README.md

     > cp /find/result/cv2.so /your/virtualenv/lib/python2.7/site-packages/cv2/cv2.so

 If you do not have OpenCV installed and working prior to using this code, turn to page 43 and follow your own adventure for installing opencv from source, package manager, or other, for your specific platform.
-Installing with pip will only compile some ofthe OpenCv options which may cause unknown errors.
+Installing with pip will only compile some of the OpenCv options which may cause unknown errors.
 If it does not work out of the box follow the nice guides over at opencv for installing from source.